How to Calculate Profit on Shopify (The Complete Guide)

 Shipping revenue (what you charge customers for delivery) goes back in here.
 Many stores subsidize shipping at a loss.
 This step reveals by how much.

 CM1, or gross profit, is what's left after subtracting the cost of the products themselves.
+It's the first real test of whether your product economics work.

 Formula: CM1 = Net Revenue - Product COGS